Gesh901/Aviation-Study/README.md

-As a result, we will only use the data from 2000 to date.
+As a result, we will use the data from 2000 to 2023 for our study.
 This will provide us with a good balance between being recent enough to reflect modern technology and safety regulations as well as long enough to capture meaningful data relating to the accidents/incidents.

 #### Generating new dataset for the period (2000 - 2023)

-The new dataset is generated by filtering the event date i.e. where the event date is later than 1 Jan 2000.
+The new dataset `filtered_df` is generated by filtering the event date i.e. where the event date is later than 1 Jan 2000.

 ```python